Life After High School: The 4 Choices

 If you don't like your score and want to try to take the ASVAB again before entering the military, talk to a recruiter for the branch you are looking into first and take their advice on whether or not your score is high enough for the career field you want to enter.
 If you score a 57 the first time you take it and want to try again before joining, and your next score is a 47, the 47 is what the military will count, and taking it a second time may do more harm than good.
 Phone numbers for your local military recruiting stations can be found in your local phone book.

 Some students are done with education as soon as they graduate high school and are not looking for more, or can't afford it right away so opt to enter the world of full-time work.
 With the economy, the way it is currently, good jobs are hard to come by.
 And often, adults who have been out in the working world, and got laid off, are competing for the same jobs that new high school graduates are applying for.
 If an adult with work experience applies for the same position a new grad applies for, they often have more of an advantage in obtaining the position.
-It is therefore, important for a high school grad to have all their ducks in a row so they are in a position to complete.
+It is, therefore, important for a high school grad to have all their ducks in a row, so they are in a position to complete.

 In an ideal world, every graduating high school senior would have a resume.
 If they don't they will be at an extreme disadvantage.
 High school students may think they don't have anything to write on a resume but everyone has skills by the time they hit their senior year of high school, whether they know it or not.
 If possible, a student should visit the Career Center at their high school and ask for help putting together a resume.
 They should also know the basics of a cover letter, which when applying through the mail for a job, or online, needs to accompany the resume.
 Resumes should be brought with them when applying in person for a job and can be attached to a job application for a more professional look.
 Also, resumes should ALWAYS be brought along to job fairs and left with the recruiters.

-Jobs can be found in a number of ways including the local newspaper, walking in and asking if a business is hiring or the internet.
+Jobs can be found in some ways including the local newspaper, walking in and asking if a business is hiring or the internet.
 The internet is the quickest way to find the most number of jobs available in a certain geographic area.
 I always recommend starting with Craigslist.org under the Jobs category.
 Unfortunately, Craigslist has been getting some bad press lately due to the undesirables who are out to find victims.
 But if you use Craigslist correctly, you should do well with it.

 The beauty of using Craigslist for employers is that it is free to list job openings.
 Many legitimate businesses, especially in food service, use it to advertise job openings.
 Just make sure if you are going to respond to an ad for a job opening, that the ad clearly states what the business is that is hiring.
 If the business is not named in the ad, beware.
 You can email that advertiser at the link given and ask what the business is.
 Sometimes businesses don't want to mention their name in the ad because they don't want to be swamped with people just walking in the door.
 They will tell you if you email them to ask.
 If they won't tell you, it's probably a scam so don't apply there.